creativescala/chartreuse/docs/src/pages/themes.md

 # Themes

-Themeing controls colors, fills, and other similar aspects of the visual appearance of plots.
+Theming controls colors, fills, and other similar aspects of the visual appearance of plots.
 There are two concepts that combine in Chartreuse's theme system:

 - themes, which specify collections of values to control the visual appearance of plots; and